daveho/coremon3/README.md

 which positions the window near the upper-right of the display.

+## Moving the window

+You can use the left mouse button to drag the window in order to move it.
+This is helpful if you've used the `--no-border` command line argument, meaning that the window manager window bar isn't shown.

 ## Quitting

 Typing "q" or "Q" while the mouse pointer is inside the `coremon3`